zentrocdot/InofficialTurtleGraphicsDoc/README.md

 <p align="justify">Then one can get the root window.</p>

 ```
-# Get the root window.
+# Get the root window using the Turtle screen.
 root = screen._root

 or in short

-# Get the root window.
+# Get the root window directly.
 root = turtle.getscreen()._root
 ```